danog/MadelineProtoDocs/docs/API_docs/constructors/privacyKeyPhoneP2P.md

-Whether P2P connections in phone calls are allowed
+Whether P2P connections in phone calls with this user are allowed